 The FET is the component that is doing all the work in an ESC.
 It "sees" the full voltage and current of the battery and motor.
 A FET is essentially an electronic switch that chops up the flow of electricity that in turn throttles the motor.

 Categories used for ESC

 Some of them provide a braking capability with very limited customizations.
 Most of the time if you are able to plug a configuration interface to the ESC, you can adjust a few parameters.
-It supports less voltage than VESC.
-Most ESC is a rate for 6S, but a few ESC allow 8S or rarely 12S.
+It support less voltage than VESC.
+Most ESC are rate for 6S, but a few ESC allow 8S or rarely 12S.

 VESC stands for Vedder Electronic Speed Controller.
 It is an open source, highly modifiable electronic speed controller ESC by Benjamin Vedder.
 It works fantastic for building your own DIY Electric Skateboard.
 The VESC allows you to use sensorless motors to achieve smooth start-up from a stop versus traditional RC ESCs which have trouble starting from a complete stop.
 You can connect your VESC via Mini USB to your computer and modify VESC settings to fit your needs.
 VESC is characterized with many customize-able settings that traditional RC ESCs don't offer.
 Your VESC will perform better when configured for your particular motor and battery voltage.